-Recently, I was told of this sister in Christ who had progressed so much in business.
-She had started from a humble beginning and the Lord prospered her abundantly.
-This gave her more love and trust in God.
-She always moved with her Bible and attended Church regularly.
-One evening, after an unusually very busy day, she collected all the money from the day’s sales and got into a car back home.
-It was a lot of money because she had almost sold everything in stock.
-On her way back home, robbers struck and grabbed her bag of money.
-They threw the Bible at her as they vanished.
-This sister was so shocked that she went into tears.
+Recently, I was told about this sister in Christ who had grown so much in business.
+It started from a humble beginning and the Lord prospered abundantly.
+It gave him more love and confidence in God.
+She always moved with her Bible and went to church regularly.
+One evening, after an unusually busy day, she collected all the money from the day’s sales and got into a car to go home.
+It was a lot of money because she had sold almost everything in stock.
+On his way, thieves hit and grabbed his bag of money.
+They threw the Bible at him and disappeared.
+This sister was so shocked that she burst into tears.
 She looked at the Bible and saw that it was useless in her life.
-I was told that she got hold of the Bible and left it at her church.
-She left Christ that day.
+I was told that she grabbed the Bible and left it at her church.
+She abandoned Christ that day.

-We need to have fixed faith in God.
-Faith that will not be shaken by negative circumstances.
-Faith that will stand trials and temptations.
-Now I want you to see what happened in the spiritual realm as this sister fell.
+We must have a fixed faith in God.
+A faith that will not be shaken by negative circumstances.
+A faith that will withstand trials and temptations.
+Now, I want you to see what happened to the spiritual realm when this sister fell.
 She fell because she was tempted by the devil.
-This temptation was permitted by God.
-Satan went before God and stated accusing this sister.
+This temptation was allowed by God.
+Satan went before God and he accused this sister.

 Another sister falls

 This is another true story.
 There is this couple who loved God so much.
-Every now and then the man would ask his wife that they pray and repent lest they have sinned against God.
-They were always repenting on behalf of their sons and daughters.
-The man would never allow evil to come to their house.
-This couple’s fear of God was known to great distances.
-This was Job and his wife as recorded in the Bible.
-Without their knowledge Satan accused Job before God in heaven and he was granted permission to tempt this innocent servant.
-God told Satan:
+From time to time, the man asked his wife to pray and repent for fear of having sinned against God.
+They always repented on behalf of their sons and daughters.
+Man would never allow evil to come to them.
+This couple’s fear of God was known from great distances.
+It was Job and his wife, as recorded in the Bible.
+Without knowing them, Satan accused Job before God in heaven and he was allowed to tempt this innocent servant.
+God said to Satan:

 Job’s 3000 camels were stolen